Bryce Harper signs record $330M contract with the Philadelphia Phillies

 But the bidding for Harper appeared lukewarm as owners continued shying away from long, big-money contracts this past winter.

-Harper reportedly turned down about $300 million to resign with the Washington Nationals.
+Harper reportedly turned down about $300 million to stay in Washington, before he defected to the division-rival Phillies.

 Harper had been planning for this big payday since he was a teenager, with unprecedented hype for such a young baseball player.